Ad Insertion Policies

 - You have to specify the estimated duration of 3rd party ads to make them eligible for time based breaks.
 If the ad exceeds the duration limit of the break, it will not get selected.

-- Ad Selector Ads: select the maximum number of ads on a scale from 2-6.
-Enter the amount of seconds after which playback begins automatically.
+- Begin playback automatically after: enter the amount of seconds after which playback begins automatically.

 Pause ad Settings: enable or disable Pause ad functionality.